BIOTECanada: Partners

 BIOTECanada is partnered with Avantor, Borden Ladner Gervais, Silicon Valley Bank, and Wilson Sonsini Goodrich & Rosati.
-The organization is also a supporting member of BioTalent Canada, a professional network for the biotechnology community.
+The organization is a supporting member of BioTalent Canada, a professional network for the biotechnology community.
 It is also a member of the Biotechnology Innovation Organization (BIO), and a founding institution of Clinical Trials Ontario.
 It is a participating organization of the Virtual Biosecurity Center, an initiative of the Federation of American Scientists.